Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/04/converting-markdown-files-to-pdf-in-github-actions.md

 ## What should happen

-We want all of the markdown files in the `test` folder to be combined into a single PDF output file.
+- All markdown files in the `test` folder should be combined into a single PDF output file.

-Additionally, it should be styled using the `style.css` stylesheet.
+- It should be styled using the `style.css` stylesheet.

 ## The commands to run

-This is all going to run on an Ubuntu machine supplied by GitHub when the action runs, so all the commands are geared towards that.
-Most can also be run on Windows using PowerShell, except one funky one that would need a rewrite to work in PowerShell.
+The GitHub Action will run on an Ubuntu worker, so the commands must work on Linux.
+Many of these commands also work on Windows, except one that you'd have to rewrite in PowerShell.

-We’re going to install “md-to-pdf” using NPM.
-This is the workhorse that’s doing the really difficult bit.
+The work will be done by `md-to-pdf`, so we'll install it with npm.
+This package is the workhorse that’s doing most of the work.

 ```bash
 npm install -g md-to-pdf
 ```

-We want to put the output in a folder, so we’d better create it before we start.
+You'll need an output folder, so a quick `mkdir` can create that at the start of the run.

 ```bash
 mkdir -p _output
 ```

-We are then going to slip into the folder with all the markdown files.
-Embedded images work if we’re running in the right folder.
-I called the folder “test”, but you might want to call it “content” or something specific to the content.
+Next, you'll need to navigate to the folder containing the markdown files.
+Embedded images work if you run from the correct folder.
+Otherwise the paths end up relative to the wrong root folder.

+The example file system above has all the markdown files in the `test` folder.

 ```bash
 cd test
 ```

-We’re going to do several things in one big hit in the next command.
+The next command combines several elements:

 - `for f in *.md` for each file with a “.md” extension
 - `do cat $f; echo; done` stitch them together with added line breaks (these line breaks are super important)